Pylons/pyramid/docs/narr/extending.rst

 any :term:`configuration decoration` or :term:`imperative
 configuration`.
-This means the application developer should avoid relying on :term:`configuration decoration` meant to be detected via the a :term:`scan`, and you mustn't configure your :mod:`repoze.bfg` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for the :meth:`repoze.bfg.configuration.Configurator.load_zcml` method).
+This means the application developer should avoid relying on :term:`configuration decoration` meant to be detected via a :term:`scan`, and you mustn't configure your :mod:`repoze.bfg` application *imperatively* by using any code which configures the application through methods of the :term:`Configurator` (except for the :meth:`repoze.bfg.configuration.Configurator.load_zcml` method).

-Instead, must always use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.
+Instead, you must always use :term:`ZCML` for the equivalent purposes. :term:`ZCML` declarations that belong to an application can be "overridden" by integrators as necessary, but decorators and imperative code which perform the same tasks cannot.
 Use only